Stefano Bonaccini: Early political career

 In 2007, he was appointed the provincial secretary of the Democratic Party (PD), the new centre-left party formed by the union between DS and the Christian centrist party, The Daisy (DL).
 Two years later he was elected regional secretary of the PD for Emilia-Romagna.

-After the 2010 regional election, Bonaccini was elected regional councilor for the Democratic Party.
+After the 2010 regional election, Bonaccini was elected regional councillor for the Democratic Party.
 During the legislature he became one of the closer advisors of incumbent governor Vasco Errani, who was ruling the region since 1999.
 During these years, Bonaccini was widely considered as one of Errani's most probable successors.
 On 13 December 2013, he was appointed national coordinator for "Local Authorities" in the national secretariat of the PD, under the leadership of Matteo Renzi, who Bonaccini supported in the 2013 primary election.

-President of Emilia-Romagna (2014–present)
+President of Emilia-Romagna (2014–2024)

 After the resignation of Emilia-Romagna's long-time President Errani, Bonaccini emerged as the most probable candidate for the presidency.
 However, he was initially challenged by the President of the Regional Council, Matteo Richetti.
 In September 2014, they were both under investigation for embezzlement.
 Richetti withdrew his candidacy, while Bonaccini decided to continue his campaign.
 The two politicians would be later acquitted from all charges.

 On 28 September, Bonaccini won the centre-left primary election to become the presidential candidate for the Democratic Party, with 60.9% of the votes against the former mayor of Forlì, Roberto Balzani.